 This study built a set of simple trading strategies based on signal generated from Exponential Moving Average (EMA), Moving Average Convergence Divergence (MACD) and Relative Strength Index (RSI).
 Signals extracted from these indicators were used as inputs to build a classification model that would signal a market trend for each security on the S&P 500 based on daily historical data in above mentioned period.
 This study would compare the effectiveness of each trading strategy by measuring the actual return.
 In addition, we would compare the result of each strategy against the traditional “Buy & Hold” strategy and use it as a benchmark index.
 Furthermore, we would evaluate beta and its impact on trading strategies across the eleven sectors.
 To the best of our knowledge, there’s no conclusive study to date that has looked at beta of each security across the eleven sectors from the S&P 500, and then subsequently evaluated alpha based on various trading strategies generated by technical indicators versus machine learning model.

-Method
+Data and Methods

 Technical analysis applies various qualitative and quantitative methods to evaluate asset price trends.
 The simplest qualitative method is based on charting asset prices along with trading volume to discern any pattern that signals optimal instant for entry or exit strategy.
 Technical indicators are quantitative methods in which they represent simple mathematical expression of price and volume changes.
 Investors usually use a combination of both methods, in conjunction with fundamental and sentiment analyses, to provide a more precise overview of market trends.